aymlar2-spec/Data_application/README.md

-﻿This a Data Application folder realised by LARGOU Ayman and LAABARTA Meriem Please Install the necessary python libraries found in requirements.txt before launching...
+﻿This a Data Application folder realised by LARGOU Ayman Please Install the necessary python libraries found in requirements.txt before launching...